 What Is the Intel® Thread Director?

-The Intel® Thread Director supplies the behind-the-scenes magic that maximizes 12th Gen performance.
+The Intel® Thread Director supplies the behind-the-scenes magic that maximizes hybrid performance.

 - It monitors the runtime instruction mix of each thread and the state of each core with nanosecond precision.

-- It provides runtime feedback to the OS to make the optional decision for any workload.
+- It provides runtime feedback to the OS to make the optimal decision for any workload.

 - It dynamically adapts its guidance according to the Thermal Design Point (TDP) of the system, operating conditions, and power settings.